Here are the steps you should take if your health insurance company denies your claim.

 If you need help with your external appeal, check to see if your state has a Consumer Assistance Program.
 This information can be found at The Center for Consumer Information & Insurance Oversight.
 They may be able to help you with various aspects of the process.

-Also, if you want, you can appoint a representative, like your doctor or some other medical professional who is knowledgeable about your condition or situation, to file an external review on your behalf.
+You can also appoint a representative who is knowledgeable about your condition to file an external review on your behalf.
+This would most likely be a doctor or some other medical professional.
 For more information on how to do this, or to download and print the forms related to it, go to http://www.externalappeal.com.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.